Back to Blogs

 • Data selection: A query strategy is used to select data for training in active learning.

-• Adaptable: Active learning is more adaptable than passive learning especially with dynamic datasets.
+• Adaptable: Active learning is more adaptable than passive learning, especially with dynamic datasets.

-💡Active learning is a powerful approach for improving the performance of machine learning models by reducing labeling costs and improving accuracy and generalization.
+light-callout-cta 💡Active learning is a powerful approach for improving the performance of machine learning models by reducing labeling costs and improving accuracy and generalization.

-Active Learning Vs Reinforcement Learning
+Active Learning Vs. Reinforcement Learning

-Active Learning and Reinforcement Learning are two distinct machine learning algorithms, but they share some conceptual similarities.
 As discussed above, active learning is a framework where the learning algorithm can actively choose the data it wants to learn from, aiming to minimize the amount of labeled data required to achieve a desired level of performance.

-light-callout-cta For more information on how RL is used as a machine learning strategy, read the blog Guide to Reinforcement Learning from Human Feedback (RLHF)for Computer Vision.
+For more information on how RL is used as a machine learning strategy, read the blog Guide to Reinforcement Learning from Human Feedback (RLHF)for Computer Vision.

 Advantages of Active Learning